 Final time 2:44:42, 103/239 overall, 86/196 gender, and 16/26 for the 40-44 male age group.

 It’s been a long two years, two years where I’ve questioned myself, my motivations, and whether or not triathlon was still a part of who I am and what I wanted to do.
 The Barrie Triathlon this past August fixed that, I wasn’t great, but damn it felt good to be back.

-Barrie was the catalyst that provided me with the motivation I haven’t felt in forever. first time in almost a year.
+Barrie was the catalyst that provided me with the motivation I haven’t felt in forever.

 I don’t know what that means, or what my troubled relationship with running will look like tomorrow, but at least for one fine day in September 2021, I felt that sense of passion and pride once again.
 Here’s to looking at more amazing things to come.